15 Best Bangkok Day Trips You Shouldn’t Miss

 As mentioned above, this national park isn’t too far from Kanchanburi but it is worth setting aside a whole day to explore.
 The major attraction in the park is the Erawan Falls; a 7-tiered waterfall that crashes down to create emerald green ponds/ You can follow trails around the park to get various angles of the falls and just enjoy some peace and nature outside of the city.
 The Ta Duang Cave and Thung Na Village are also popular attractions to visit when visiting this national park.

-Pattaya was too much for us but Hua Hin offers the right mix of gorgeous golden beaches, hang-out bars, and boutique cafes whilst also offering some great local food and the Cicada Market – one of my favourite night markets.
+Pattaya was too much for us but Hua Hin offers the right mix of gorgeous golden beaches, hang-out bars, and boutique cafes whilst also offering some great local food and the Cicada Market – one of my favourite night markets; there is plenty of things to do in Hua Hin!

 Thailand is full of wonders and activities you’ll surely find memorable.
 Whether you choose to shop from an iconic market or go sightseeing at picturesque ancient structures, there’s always something waiting for you just outside Bangkok.